Kanzyone/Venge-Bugs/README.md

 The repository functions as an open and continuously evolving archive of known issues, maintained through community contribution and careful documentation.

+_This is an unofficial project and is not directly affiliated with the Venge.io development team.
+All content is based on player observations and reports._

 <br>

 License